Trade setup for stock market today: Five stocks to buy or sell on Monday

-Stock market today: After showing positive movement in the first four sessions last week, the Indian stock market slipped into the profit-booking zone on Friday.
-The Nifty 50 index went off 33 points and closed at 24,010, whereas the BSE Sensex shed 210 points and finished at 79,032.
-The Bank Nifty index ended 469 points lower at 52,342.
-However, the broad market outperformed the frontline indices and finished positively.
-The small-cap index ended 0.56 percent higher while the mid-cap index finished 0.41 percent higher on the previous session.
+Stock market today: Despite strong global market sentiments on the US Fed rate cut buzz, the Indian stock market remained sideways on Friday last week.
+The Nifty 50 index finished marginally higher at 24,168, whereas the BSE Sensex went off 53 points and closed at 79,478.
+The Bank Nifty index crashed 443 points and ended at 52,290.
+However, the broad market outperformed the frontline indices on Dalal Street.
+The small-cap index ended 0.70 percent higher while the mid-cap index went up 0.75 percent in the previous session.

 Trade setup for Monday